vdsm/virtual-dsm/readme.md

     Be sure to modify these values to match your local subnet.

-    Once you have created the network, modify the container's configuration in your compose file as follows:
+    Once you have created the network, change your compose file to make it look as follows:

     ```yaml
+    services:
+        dsm:
+            ..<snip>..
             networks:
                 vdsm:
                     ipv4_address: 192.168.0.100
-    ```

-    Finally, add the network to the bottom of your compose file:

-    ```yaml
     networks:
         vdsm:
             external: true